antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ---

 ## Background
-Testing software is important part of its lifecycle and there is whole lot of different method to do testing.
-Automated testing
+Testing software is an important part of its lifecycle and a big part of its success.
+However, usually what happens in a project is that testing is overlooked.
+This could be due to several reasons but perhaps the biggest factor is not enuf time.
+Therefor find the right tool, could potential save the project.

-In this blog post we will automate post deployment testing with Postman with Github Actions.
+In this blog post we will use Postman and Github Actions to automate testing, and see how easy and testing could be done.

 ## What is Postman?
-Postman is a popular tool to call API:s, it has a easy to use UI and have become more and more soficticated.
-Now days Postman comes with a lot of features.
+Postman is a popular tool to call and build API:s with.
+It has an easy to use UI and have become more and more soficticated over the time.
+Postman comes with a lot of features, workspaces, environments, testing and flows.
+The flow feature allows you build workflows.
+For more information read more about Postman [here]()
+## Testing APIs

 ## Creating API tests in Postman
-We are going to work with a simple Time API.
+We are going to work with a simple Time API that I have created for this blog.
 The operation returns the current time in a json payload.
-You need to authenticate with Basic Auth to call the API.
+You need to authenticate with Basic Auth to authenticate forwards the API.
 Here is a raw HTTP response to give you an idea of what we are dealing with:
 ```
 HTTP/1.1 200 OK
 Content-Type: application/json; charset=utf-8